juliuslotsu/juliuslotsu.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm a Software Engineer who focuses more on Web development.
+Currently, I do PHP and Django Development.
+In Data-Science/Analytics I also focus on PyWebscraping.